NCAR/mom6_bathy/.docstr/widgets.rst

    :align: center
    :width: 500px

-   Structure of the temporary command history JSON file.
+   Structure of the command history JSON file.

 How It Works